Open-Source-Compliance/Sharing-creates-value/README.md

 We want to be the platform, which provides all information and artifacts for OSS license compliance.
 We think that there are a lot good things already available and we want to serve as a place where this information can be shared.
 Everybody is invited to contribute whatever he/she wants to contribute, for more details please see the FAQs.

 ## What is the difference to other OSS license compliance activities
-There exist already some projects / activities which deal with OSS license comliance like
+There exist already some projects / activities which deal with OSS license compliance like
 * [OpenChain] (https://wiki.linuxfoundation.org/openchain/start)
 * [Open Compliance Program] (https://compliance.linuxfoundation.org/)
 * [Copyleft.org] (https://copyleft.org/)